rebecca-earnest/ncov/README.md

 ### Dependencies

 To be able to run the pipeline described in the `Snakefile`, one will need to set up an extended `conda` nextstrain environment, which will deploy all dependencies (modules and packages) required by the python scripts located at the `scripts` directory.
+Check each individual script in that directory to know what each of them do along the workflow.

 ### Setting up a new conda environment